-12U players, for the 2020 lacrosse season, are those players born between January 1, 2008 and December 31, 2009.
-The 12U division is the division in which tiering of teams begins.
+13U players, for the 2023 lacrosse season, are those players born between January 1, 2011 and December 31, 2012.
+The 13U division is the division in which tiering of teams begins.
 Please refer to the GELC Site for Division schedules and information.

 Team costs should be planned for in a team budget and agreed to by the parents.
 Collecting seed money or fundraising to cover tournament fees etc. is acceptable but funds should be deposited to a bank account opened for the team.
 Families are not obligated to participate in tournaments or any additional fundraising beyond their registration fee so it is important to present a proposed plan at your parent meeting early in the season to gain support.
 All parents must sign off on the budget at the outset of the season, with copy sent to division director, and again at the conclusion of the season.
 Any leftover seed money must be returned to the members by July 30th and a final copy of the budget forwarded to the division director.
 Any funds remaining after the seed money has been paid back to parents; becomes the property of the South Edmonton Warriors Lacrosse Club and a check clearing your account should be turned over to the Warriors Treasurer by July 30th.